andoma93/FirebaseCheckVersion/README.md

 [![License](https://img.shields.io/cocoapods/l/FirebaseCheckVersion.svg?style=flat)](https://cocoapods.org/pods/FirebaseCheckVersion)
 [![Platform](https://img.shields.io/cocoapods/p/FirebaseCheckVersion.svg?style=flat)](https://cocoapods.org/pods/FirebaseCheckVersion)

+## Summary

+FirebaseCheckVersion is a simple iOS Library that notifies users when a new version of your app is available.
+It's configurable through Firebase Remote Configuration.
+Please read the Configuration section to know more.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.